fishawack/core/README.md

 ## Changelog

+### 4.4.2
+* Changed `compare` task to run synchronously due to memory issues when trying to compare large sets of images

 ### 4.4.1
 * .githooks now packaged rather than being duplicated in each repo
 * The config merging has been overhauled